- September 23, 2025

 About

-Baby Steps is a single player casual simulation game with a comedy theme.
+Baby Steps is a single player casual simulation game with horror, comedy and erotic themes.
 It was developed by Bennett Foddy and was released on September 23, 2025.
 It received positive reviews from critics and very positive reviews from players.

 Buy Baby Steps on PlayStation Store.
 Get ready to fall in this literal walking simulator.